Data Protection

 vpnMentor reports how the insecure database was discovered on November 26.
 Two days later, researchers contacted TrueDialog about the problem, and despite receiving no reply, the server was secured a day later, on November 29.

-"When we last looked at the database it included 604 GB of data, "vpnMentor said in a blog post published December 2, adding: "This included nearly one billion entries of highly sensitive data".
+"When we last looked at the database, it included 604 GB of data, "vpnMentor said in a blog post published December 2, adding: "This included nearly one billion entries of highly sensitive data".

-Data exposed by the unprotected server included:
+Data exposed by the unprotected server include:

 vpnMentor added: "The impact of this data leak can have a lasting impression for hundreds of millions of users.
 The available information can be sold to both marketers and spammers."